arilakshme-05/calculator-cli/README.md

 # calculator-cli
-A simple command-line calculator built in Python using the match-case statement.
+A simple command-line calculator built in Python using the if-elif statement.
 It performs basic operations like addition, subtraction, multiplication, and division.

 ---